Chenentano/Chenentano/README.md

 - 🌱 I’m currently learning **.Net/C#**

-- 👨‍💻 All infos about me are available at **behrendt-web.vercel.app**
+- 👨‍💻 All infos about me are available on <a href="https://behrendt-web.vercel.app/">my website</a>

 - 💬 Ask me about **HTML / CSS / JS / Python**